ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Related Works

-GenAI has been shown to have significant potential to enhance semantic communications across various dimensions, including source coding and joint source-channel coding (JSCC) \cite{DaiMagzine, chen2024information}. {\bf GenAI for Source Coding:} LLMs have been utilized for compression tasks, demonstrating superior performance as general-purpose compressors compared to domain-specific methods \cite{valmeekam2023llmzip, deletang2023language}.
-Advances in vision generative models, such as generative adversarial networks (GANs) and diffusion models, enable ultra-low bit-rate transmission of semantic modalities (e.g., prompts, edge maps, embeddings), allowing the receiver to reconstruct high-quality signals \cite{qiao2024latency, ExCompres, cicchetti2024language, Huiqiang, li2025goal}.
-Moreover, intent-aware semantic decomposition aligns transmitted information with the receiver's goal \cite{liu2024diffusion}, and mobile edge servers can assist in handling the corresponding GenAI computational demands \cite{xu2024accelerating, ren2024generative}. {\bf GenAI for JSCC:} GenAI-powered DeepJSCC models have been proposed in \cite{yilmaz2024high, erdemir2023generative, zhang2025semantics,chen2025sing}, achieving enhanced distortion and perceptual performance compared to conventional DeepJSCC methods.
-An adaptive token selection scheme, introduced in \cite{devoto2024adaptive}, further reduces communication overhead, demonstrating the versatility and efficiency of GenAI in JSCC applications.
-The major performance gains of generative semantic communication schemes largely stem from two key aspects: \begin{itemize} \item {\it Learned knowledge-base (KB) for compression:} The KB includes components such as the encoder/decoder weights in DeepJSCC, and the tokenizer codebook in \gls*{mllm}s and VQ-VAE, which represent information in a compact and efficient manner. \item {\it Joint source-channel coding:} End-to-end training-based frameworks capitalize on JSCC, enhancing the performance particularly for short block packages. \end{itemize} While the strong compression capabilities of transformer-based token processing have been recently demonstrated in semantic communications \cite{chen2024information}, the potential of \gls*{mllm}s for token prediction based on multimodal context, specifically in semantic multiple access setups remains unexplored.
+GenAI has been shown to have significant potential to enhance semantic communications across various dimensions, including source coding and joint source-channel coding (JSCC) \cite{chen2024information}. {\bf GenAI for Source Coding:} LLMs have been utilized for compression tasks, demonstrating superior performance as general-purpose compressors compared to domain-specific methods \cite{ deletang2023language}.
+Advances in vision generative models, such as generative adversarial networks (GANs) and diffusion models, enable ultra-low bit-rate transmission of semantic modalities (e.g., prompts, edge maps, embeddings), allowing the receiver to reconstruct high-quality signals \cite{qiao2024latency, cicchetti2024language, ExCompres, Yin25Video}.
+Moreover, intent-aware semantic decomposition aligns transmitted information with the receiver's goal \cite{liu2024diffusion}, and mobile edge servers can assist in handling the corresponding GenAI computational demands \cite{xu2024accelerating, ren2024generative}. {\bf GenAI for JSCC:} GenAI-powered DJSCC models have been proposed in \cite{ erdemir2023generative,yilmaz2024high, zhang2025semantics,chen2025sing}, achieving enhanced distortion and perceptual performance compared to conventional DJSCC methods.
+Along this line, a task-oriented adaptive token selection scheme and a token merging scheme were introduced in \cite{devoto2024adaptive} and \cite{erak2025adaptive}, respectively, to reduce bandwidth consumption.
+Furthermore, the work in \cite{Magzine2025Token} demonstrates that token context can be exploited to predict lost packets, effectively avoiding re-transmissions and reducing latency.
+The major performance gains of generative semantic communication schemes primarily stem from two key aspects: \begin{itemize} \item {\it Learned knowledge-base (KB) for compression:} The KB includes components such as the encoder/decoder weights in DJSCC, and the tokenizer codebook in \gls*{mllm}s and VQ-VAE, which represent information in a compact and efficient manner. \item {\it JSCC:} End-to-end training-based frameworks enhance the performance particularly for short block packages. \end{itemize} Despite the remarkable success of GenAI-based semantic communications in point-to-point transmission, research on multi-user scenarios remains in its infancy.
+In particular, the potential of leveraging transformer-based token processing and MLLMs to mitigate multiuser interference and support efficient massive communication remains an underexplored frontier.